Skip to main content

 7. May I suggest specific reviewers for my application?

-No, you should not name specific reviewers for your application.
+No. You should not name specific reviewers for your application.
 Applications will be evaluated for scientific and technical merit by appropriate Scientific Review Groups convened by the Center for Scientific Review.

 8. How will reviewers judge the likelihood that the project will be completed during the funding period?